Agent Hub

 If a single table is returned, it will generate a .csv file.
 If multiple tables are returned, they will be zipped into a single .zip file.

-Agent Library¶
+Agent Library

 The Agent Hub interface organizes all available agents into four categories:

-You can start a conversation from the homepage or by selecting an agent.
-The Hub’s orchestrator manages the conversation based on the agent(s) selected.
+Users can start a conversation from the homepage or by selecting an agent.
+They can manually add or remove agents during the conversation.

 All conversations are saved in the left panel, where you can rename, delete, or revisit them.

-Activities: A log of which agents and tools were called by the Hub and what actions they performed.
+• Activities: A log of which agents and tools were called by the Hub and what actions they performed.

-Monitoring and Quality checks¶
+Monitoring and Quality checks

-Extracting Agent Hub’s logs¶
+Extracting Agent Hub’s logs

 Once Agent Hub is set up and in production, administrators can extract Agent Hub’s logs to monitor usage and evaluate Enterprise Agents.